LuukvE/file-analysis-pipeline/README.md

 A secure, scalable pipeline for your existing data analysis engine.

 This is a prototype aimed at importing files from desktop computers, delivering them to a scalable network of processors for analysis and sending back the results.
+Supports both cloud- and on-premise Docker containers.
+All authentication and communication is provided by AWS IAM, S3 and DynamoDB services.

 ## Features

 - ⚡️ **Optimized Transfers -** Files are optimized for maximum throughput
-- ⚙️ **Controlled Updates -** Users can choose when to update their software
-- 🚀 **Distributed Scaling -** Analysis is done through a network of processors
+- 🚀 **Distributed Scaling -** Jobs are handled by a network of processors
-- ☁️ **Cloud Native -** Built on reliable and battle-tested AWS S3 and DynamoDB services
-- 🔒 **Private Analysis -** Results are encrypted so that only the uploader can decrypt them
+- 🔒 **Private Results -** Results are encrypted so that only the uploader can decrypt them
 - 🛡️ **Attack Mitigation -** Processors are shielded from attacks by having no open inbound ports
+- ⚙️ **Controlled Updates -** Users choose when to update, while devs can still introduce breaking changes

 ## Architecture